Skip to content

 Uninstallation

-To uninstall and delete the netapp-connector release:
+To uninstall and delete the netapp-neo release:

 sh

-helm uninstall netapp-connector --namespace netapp-connector
+helm uninstall netapp-neo --namespace netapp-neo

 WARNING